 Borrowers who are on the cusp of a lender’s threshold may be surprised to find that even a small improvement in their credit score can make a significant difference in the kind of offers they get.

 All other things being equal, lenders will typically offer the lowest interest rate on loans with shortest repayment terms.
 The standard repayment term for federal student loans is 10 years.
 Private lenders offer a choice of repayment terms, such as 5, 7, 10, 12, 15, or 20 years.

 The shorter the repayment term, the lower the interest rate you’ll be offered, and the fewer payments you’ll make.
 So picking the shortest repayment term that fit your budget gets you the best interest rate and the maximizes the savings you can realize by refinancing.

 Keep in mind that reducing your loan term may increase your monthly payment — it depends on how much of an interest rate reduction you get when you refinance.
-Credible users who reduced their loan term were willing to pay $151 more a month, on average, in order to maximize their savings.

 Many borrowers who are primarily interested in reducing their monthly payment are also able to reduce their interest rate when refinancing into a loan with a longer repayment term.
 When you use the Credible marketplace to compare your refinancing options, it’s easy to see the relationship between the repayment term and the interest rates you qualify for.

 No matter what kind of loan you’re looking for — a mortgage, a car loan, or a private student loan — you can usually obtain a lower initial rate if you’re offered a variable interest rate loan.
 But be aware of the risks involved.
 The reason you are offered a lower initial rate is that you, the borrower, are agreeing to shoulder the risk that interest rates will rise.